NGines88/CSE212_Final_Project/stacks.md

 # Stacks

 A stack is a data structure that can be summarized as, "First In, Last Out."
 When multiple items are added to a stack, the last item added will also be the first item removed.
 Let's say we have a stack with 10 items.
 When item 11 is appened, it will be the first item that gets removed from the stack.
 Item number 1 will be the last item to be removed.
 This is in stark contrast to the Queue data structure that has a "First In, First Out" method of operation.

+Because of their simplicity, searching for a value in a stack is done in O(n) time.
+This means that the computer will need to start at the beginning of the stack, and loop through each item individually until it finds the value it is searching for.

 ## Examples of Stacks
 Stacks are used when we want to maintain a history of or a collection of items, but want easy and quick access to the latest item first.
 We can visualize a Stack by comparing it to this real world example: An actual 'stack' of bricks.
 If we stack one brick on top of another, the only way we can remove a brick without our stack collapsing is to start from the top and work our way down.